-All medications that are listed as a controlled substance must be brought to the principal's office or the school nurse's office by a parent or guardian.
-Only prescription medication in it original container; labeled with the student's name, date, and exact dosage will be administered.
+All medications must be brought to the school nurse's office by a parent or guardian.
+Only prescription medication in its original container; labeled with the student's name, date, and exact dosage will be administered.
 Parents may administer medication to their child in the presence of Health Services personnel or designee once the above criteria are met.
 Parents must give written authorization for medication to be administered to their child by Health Services personnel or designee during school hours.